anatcruz/FEUP-PLOG-PROJ/Talpa/README.md

 #### Normal

 In the normal difficulty, the move will be greedy, choosing the best move in the current turn.
 In this case both  `movePiecePositionBot/6` and `removePiecePositionBot/6` select a move using `findall(+Template, +Generator, -List)`.
 For `Generator` the `move/4` and `value/4` predicates are used to evaluate the board after a move.
 The `List` is `Value-SelectedPosition-MovePosition`, when there are available moves, and as `Value-SelectedPosition` otherwise.
-Then the list is sorted (using `sort(+List1, -List2)`), being in ascending order of Values and `last(+List, -Last)` is used so we can get the move with the highest value.
+Finally the list is sorted (using `sort(+List1, -List2)`), being in ascending order of Values and `last(+List, -Last)` is used so we can get the move with the highest value.

+---
+### Game Over

+To check if the game is over, according to the rules already presented, we use `game_over(+GameState, +Size, +Player, -Winner)`.
+This predicate uses `checkWinner(+Player, +GameState, +Size, +Row, +Column)`, first checking if the current Player won (since he was last round enemy and `play/5` calls `game_over/4` before the player turn) and then checking if the current Player´s adversary won.

+To verify if the red player won `checkWinner/4` uses, row by row, `tryFloodFill(+Matrix, +Size, +Row, +Column, +FinalMatrix)` to Flood Fill from the current row and first column, and `checkHorizontalPath(+GameState, +Row, +FinalCol)` to check if there is a Flood Fill character in the final column, meaning there is a path from the left to the right side of the board.
+Reaching the final row and no path is found means the red player did not win yet.

+To verify if the blue player won we simply use the transpose board matrix and use `checkWinner/4` for the red player.
+A path from the first column to the final column in the transposed matrix will correspond to a path from the first row to the final row in the original matrix.

 ---
 ## Conclusions